Introduction to Gamification in Corporate Training

 Example:

 Most employees only work to make ends meet.
 So, if you are training adult employees in a company, associate monetary rewards or commission with the gamified learning objectives.
-This is will motivate them to perform better than others while increasing the overall productivity and employee satisfaction.
+This will motivate them to perform better than others while increasing the overall productivity and employee satisfaction.

 5. Include ‘Socialization’

 One of the greatest benefits of effective gamification in corporate training is that it allows learners to interact, communicate, and collaborate.
 This is one thing you can’t miss cashing on.
 Carry out ice-breaking activities early on in your gamification plan.
 You can also consider including other activities that require interaction with other learners.
 Make the training as social as possible by forming pairs, groups, teams, or by simply compelling individuals to talk with other participants.
-Also, see if you can integrate existing social mediums like Facebook and Instagram into your training.
+Also, see if you can integrate existing social media, like Facebook and Instagram, into your training.
 Whichever way you do this, try your best to use gamification in training to increase employee collaboration and build relationships.

 6. Make It Challenging